Home Library Translate

 The email said that the “new” organization has one major event every year, and their Executive Director appointed one of their new board members as the event chair for this year because she (the ED) was pretty much burned out from doing everything over the last two years.

 She anticipates having to continue to play an active role because volunteer contributions and commitments are minimal.
-She indicated that last year the Event Chair held/conducted/attended no planning/progress meetings after the initial one; and, she only got involved in those activities that benefitted her own agenda which, in many cases, were at odds with the agenda/needs of the organization.
+She indicated that last year the Event Chair held/conducted/attended no planning/progress meetings after the initial one; and, she only got involved in those activities that benefitted her agenda which, in many cases, were at odds with the agenda/needs of the organization.

 This year the board assigned the Event Chairmanship to their new board member who has a doctorate and experience on other boards and even is the Executive Director of one of them.

 The ED says that she is baffled.
 “What should I do?
 Have an event chairperson and a vice chair?
-Should my role include always stepping in when others drop the ball.
-Should this be included in the bylaws.
+Should my role include always stepping in when others drop the ball?
+Should this be included in the bylaws?
 What is the appropriate action for an ED to take?”

 After reading the above (which I have paraphrased and edited for brevity and so as not to identify the writer and her organization), I responded as follows: